 We help you navigate these changes.
-With offices in the world's major solar markets such as Australia, Canada, China, France, Germany, Japan, the USA and the UK, we are well-placed to advise on country-specific solar tariffs, taxes and laws.
+With offices in the world's major solar markets such as Australia, Canada, China, France, Germany, Japan, the US and the UK, we are well-placed to advise on country-specific solar tariffs, taxes and laws.

 We have advised sponsors, lenders, governments, development finance institutions and export credit agencies on their solar deals.
 What makes our solar practice particularly unique is its global reach with offices in over 70 jurisdictions, providing the local knowledge necessary to advise on the numerous changes affecting today's solar sector.

 Global wind energy generating capacity is expected to double every three years and will be driven in large part by government support as well as technological advances.
 Our Firm advised on the first offshore wind energy project in Portugal and has experience with projects in every major wind energy region of the world, including the United States, China, Brazil, the United Kingdom, Germany, Japan and South Africa.